expo/expo/docs/versions/unversioned/sdk/facebook.md

 -   **behavior (_string_)** -- The type of login prompt to show.
 Currently this is only supported on iOS, and must be one of the following values:
     -   `'web'` (default) -- Attempts to log in through a modal `UIWebView` pop up.
     -   `'browser'` -- Attempts to log in through Safari or `SFSafariViewController`.
 This is only supported for standalone apps.
+    -   `'native'` -- Attempts to log in through the native Facebook app, but the Facebook SDK may use Safari or Chrome instead.
+This is only supported for standalone apps.
     -   `'system'` -- Attempts to log in through the Facebook account currently signed in through the device Settings.
 This is only supported for standalone apps.
 This will fallback to `web` behavior on iOS 11+ as Facebook has been removed from iOS's Settings.

 #### Returns